 Opening yourself to new opportunities

-According to the Internet World Stats, as of the last quarter of 2014, almost half of the user population (45.6%) comes from Asia, with Europe and Latin America at second (18.9%) and third place (10.5%).
+According to the Internet World Stats, as of the last quarter of 2014, almost half of the user population (45.6 percent) comes from Asia, with Europe and Latin America at second (18.9 percent) and third place (10.5 percent).
 The number of non-English-speaking customers continues to rise.

 English as a first language no longer holds that same prominence as before.
 The web is fast becoming saturated with users who are more confident speaking and writing in the language they are comfortable with.
 In the business landscape, this extends to branding awareness, spreading of accurate information, and marketing campaigns.